biocomp/how-skype-fix-vulnerabilities/README.md

 ### Hey, Microsoft!

 It is obvious that the vulnerability exists.
 Let's report the problem to Skype.
-Such an important vulnerability should be fixed ASAP, shouldn't it ?
+Such an important vulnerability should be fixed ASAP, shouldn't it?

 Due to the fact that Skype doesn't have any public contacts for vulnerability reports, I have tried to write on the forum: community.skype.com/t5/Security-Privacy-Trust-and/Vulnerability-allows-to-permanently-delete-any-skype-account-by/td-p/4222445
-There were no reaction, but there emerged another victims of this attack.
+There were no reaction, but there emerged other victims of this attack.

 With the help of my friends I was able contact directly with Microsoft employees.
 I reported them all details about the vulnerability, attached screenshots and code listings.
 I was then assured that an internal investigation was started.
 That is Microsoft - a serious company.